stevejgordon/ProgNetWorkshop2019/activities/detailed/01-Create-Benchmark.md

 ## Activity Steps

-### Step 6 Detailed Steps
+### Step 6 Detailed Intructions

 Create a benchmark method which will benchmark the execution time and memory allocations of the 'GetDelimiterCount' method on the KeyParser.

-*NOTE: There are various ways that we can achieve this goal.
-This is just one option*
+> *NOTE: There are various ways that we can achieve this goal.
+This is just one option.*

 1. We'll define a constant string which we'll use as our input.
 This can be a private field.